carp-lang/Carp/docs/Libraries.md

 ## Working with libraries and modules

 Carp comes with a standard library called Core, sources are [here](../core/).
+It consists of a number of modules.
-Documentation is available [online](http://carp-lang.github.io/carp-docs/core/core_index.html) as well as [locally](./core/core_index.html).
+Documentation is available [online](http://carp-lang.github.io/carp-docs/core/core_index.html) as well as [locally](./core/core_index.html) for most of them.
-Many of these - 44 of 62 at the time of writing - are loaded by default, see [Core.carp](../core/Core.carp) for details.
+The majority of modules are loaded by default, see [Core.carp](../core/Core.carp) for details.
 If your `CARP_DIR` environment variable is set up [properly](Install.md#setting-the-carp_dir), then the remaining libraries can easily be imported using the `load` command.
 For example, to get access to the Bench module, do the following:

 ```clojure